 Reasons why dogs might eat plastic or non-edible objects

-- In the Merck Veterinary manual, it states that some dogs develop obsessive behaviors to cope with stress for instance such as separation-induced anxiety.
-Sometimes weaned puppies and kittens will suck on soft materials or blankets to release “feel-good” endorphins that the soft blanket offers them, and which were released when they nursed from their mother.
+- The Merck Veterinary Manual states that some dogs develop obsessive behaviors to cope with stress, such as separation-induced anxiety.
+Sometimes weaned puppies and kittens will suck on soft materials or blankets to release “feel-good” endorphins that the soft blanket offers them and which were released when their mother nursed them.

 - Many people notice that their dogs need toys to chew when they are teething.
 If a puppy is not given a proper chew toy, he will look for things to chew on, and plastic can kill him.
-Sometimes it important to be able to put a pup in a crate just for a while when he is teething and when you cannot keep an eye on him all the time.
+Sometimes it is essential to put a pup in a crate just for a while when he is teething and when you cannot keep an eye on him all the time.